yfrigui/coding-challenge/README.md

 #### Back-end

 Your task is to build a REST API that can support the functionality described for the Link and Landing pages in the Functional spec.
-Please use [Django Rest Framework](http://www.django-rest-framework.org/) and host your project on [Heroku](https://dashboard.heroku.com).
+Please use [Django Rest Framework](http://www.django-rest-framework.org/).
 Your API should be able to:

 -	Perform CRUD actions for Link pages
 -	Track the number of visits to the Landing Page